 If you have a lot of money to invest (e.g. $100,000 or more), you can go to one of the major banks and get a professional investment advisor to manage your investments for you.
-In Canada, Khaled Sultan at CIBC and Sameer Azam at RBC are two of the most knowledgeable advisors when it comes to halal investments.
+Financial advisors who know about halal and shariah compliant investments can be found in the Financial Services section of Muslim Link's Directory.
 Investment advisors have access to global exchanges where you can get halal ETFs (Exchange Traded Funds) and Sukuk ("Islamic bonds"), which help diversify your investments.
 Along with setting up and managing your RRSP and TFSA, they can also help you with financial and estate planning.

 2. Invest in a halal mutual fund

 Mutual funds pool together money in a portfolio consisting of many different investments.
 This portfolio is actively managed by professional fund managers.
 The longest running halal mutual fund in Canada is Global Iman Fund.
 Global Iman Fund has been in operation since 2009.
 Their minimum investment is $500 and investments in Global Iman Fund can be part of your RRSP or TFSA.

 3. Invest through a robo-advisor with a halal portfolio

 Like mutual funds, robo-advisors allow you to diversify your investments, but use technology to minimize human intervention and costs.
 This year, one of Canada’s largest robo-advisors, Wealthsimple, introduced a new halal portfolio.
 There's no minimum investment, relatively low fees and everything can be done online.
 Wealthsimple's halal portfolio can also be part of your RRSP or TFSA.

 4. Invest in your own selection of halal stocks